tochytskyi/ga-url-content-parser/README.md

 # ga-url-content-parser
-Parse remote urls and push notifications
+Parse NBU and notify about USD rate greater than 35 uah